EPT8TPE/Bless/README.md

 # Bless
-A pocketmine plugin that allows players to bless themselves.
+A pocketmine plugin that allows players to bless themselves (Remove negative effects from themselves such as slowness and weakness)

 # How to install
 1. Download the phar from poggit.